devwithsd0/termux-desktop/README.md

 ![How is it?](https://www.github.com/devwithsd0/termux-desktop/raw/refs/heads/master/Demonstrations/2025-02-06-202217_1024x768_scrot.png)

-> As current release was mainly focused on optimizing, I've tried as much as possible to make it user-friendly.
+> As current release was actually focused on optimizing, I've tried as much as possible to make it user-friendly.
 But could contain feature lack.
 Feel free to open an issue.

 # Requirements